Prescribing Information Important Safety Information

-What Is Congenital Sucrase-Isomaltase Deficiency?
+What is Congenital Sucrase-Isomaltase Deficiency?

 Congenital Sucrase-Isomaltase Deficiency (CSID) is a rare disorder that affects your ability to digest certain sugars due to absent or low levels of two digestive enzymes, sucrase and isomaltase.
 Sucrase and isomaltase are involved in the digestion of sugar and starches.
 Sucrase is the intestinal enzyme that aids in the breakdown of sucrose (table sugar) into glucose and fructose, which are used by the body as fuel.
-Isomaltase is one of several enzymes that help digest starches.
+Isomaltase is one of several enzymes that help digest starches.1, 2

 Sugar

 Sucrose, a sugar found in fruits and known as table sugar, and maltose, a sugar found in grains, are called disaccharides because they are made of two simple sugars.
 Disaccharides are broken down into simple sugars during digestion by intestinal enzymes.
 Sucrose is broken down into glucose and fructose, and maltose is broken down into two glucose molecules.
 Individuals with CSID have an impaired ability to break down these disaccharides (sucrose and maltose) into simple sugars called monosaccharides (glucose and fructose) that the body uses as fuel.
-Typically, an individual with CSID has decreased, often absent, sucrase activity, decreased-to-normal isomaltase activity, and reduced-maltase activity.
+Typically, an individual with CSID has decreased, often absent, sucrase activity, decreased-to-normal isomaltase activity, and reduced-maltase activity.3

 Although simple sugars are the main carbohydrate absorbed in the digestive tract, monosaccharides (glucose, fructose, and galactose) are rarely found in human diets.
 Instead, disaccharides (for example, sucrose, lactose, and maltose) are more common in the human diet and must be broken down into monosaccharides by small intestinal enzymes before they can be absorbed into the bloodstream for use by the body.
 Without this breakdown, none of these disaccharides can be used for energy because they are too big to be absorbed by the intestine.